 - 8.01 Number of Commissioners.
-The Commission shall be comprised of five (5) Tribal Gaming Commissioners consisting of persons appointed by the Tribal Council. - 8.02 Qualification of Commissioners.
-Each Commissioner must be a member of the Tribe. - 8.03 Background Check.
+The Commission shall be comprised of four (4) Tribal Gaming Commissioners until February 18, 2014.
+Beginning February 19, 2014, the Commission shall be comprised of three (3) Tribal Gaming Commissioners.
+All Tribal Gaming Commissioners shall consist of persons appointed by the Tribal Council by resolution. - 8.02 Qualification of Commissioners.
+Each Commissioner must be a member of the Tribe.
+No sitting member of the Tribal Council or employee of the Gaming Authority or Gaming Operation may serve concurrently as a member of the Gaming Commission.
+No sitting member of the Commission may act concurrently as an employee or contractor of the Gaming Commission. - 8.03 Background Check.
 Prior to the time that any Commissioner takes office on the Commission, the Tribe shall perform or arrange to have performed a comprehensive background check on each prospective Commissioner, the results of which shall be transmitted to the Tribal Council.
-No person shall serve as a Commissioner if: - 8.03.1 His prior activities, criminal record, if any, or reputation, habits or associations: - (A) pose a threat to the public interest; - (B) threaten the effective regulation and control of gaming; or - (C) enhance the dangers of unsuitable, unfair, or illegal practices, methods, or activities in the conduct of gaming; or - 8.03.2 He has, in any jurisdiction involving a matter which would be a crime under the provisions of the Michigan Penal Code or the controlled substance provisions of the Michigan Public Health Code, been convicted of or entered a plea of nolo contendere (no contest) to: 1) a felony or any gaming offense; or 2) to a misdemeanor within five (5) years of consideration for appointment; or - 8.03.3 He has a present interest in the conduct of any gaming operation or in any business which is licensed to provide gaming services to a gaming operation of the Tribe; or - 8.03.4 He or any member of his immediate family is a key employee or primary management official of, or has a financial interest in, any management contract or gaming supply business, or if he has any other personal or legal relationship which places him in a conflict of interest.
+No person shall serve as a Commissioner if: - 8.03.1 His prior activities, criminal record, if any, or reputation, habits or associations: - (A) pose a threat to the public interest; - (B) threaten the effective regulation and control of gaming; or - (C) enhance the dangers of unsuitable, unfair, or illegal practices, methods, or activities in the conduct of gaming; or - 8.03.2 He has, in any jurisdiction involving a matter which would be a crime under the provisions of the MBPI Criminal Code, or any code of similar nature, been convicted of or entered a plea of nolo contendere (no contest) to: 1) a felony or any gaming offense; or 2) to a misdemeanor within five (5) years of consideration for appointment; or - 8.03.3 He has a present interest in the conduct of any gaming operation or in any business which is licensed to provide gaming services to a gaming operation of the Tribe; or - 8.03.4 He or any member of his immediate family is a key employee or primary management official of, or has a financial interest in, any management contract or gaming supply business, or if he has any other personal or legal relationship which places him in a conflict of interest.
+The Tribal Council may waive this provision, provided, however, the Commissioner does not participate in actions, discussion, or voting where a perceived conflict of interest exists.

 8.04 Term of Office.
-Each Commissioner shall serve a term of four years, or until a successor Commissioner is appointed.
-To create staggered terms for the Commissioners, at the initial appointment of the Commissioners, two Commissioners shall be appointed for a term of two years, and three Commissioners shall be appointed for a term of four years.
-Thereafter, all Commissioners shall serve four-year terms.
+Each Commissioner shall serve a term of four years, or until a successor Commissioner is appointed and the terms of the Commissioner's shall be staggered to be defined by resolution of the Tribal Council.
 The Tribal Council's appointment of any Commissioner shall be by resolution.